Minimum Wage in Saskatchewan: Updated Rates and Worker Rights

 Reporting for Duty Pay

-Reporting for duty pay ensures employees receive minimum compensation when they report to work as scheduled.
+Reporting for duty pay ensures employees receive minimum compensation when they report in person to their scheduled shift at the employer’s worksite.
 Even if an employee is sent home without working any hours, they must be paid for reporting.

 At the current minimum wage, this means $15.35 × 3 hours = $46.05 minimum payment when reporting for duty.

-However, there’s an important exception for students and employees of school boards, such as bus drivers or noon-hour supervisors.
+However, there’s an important exception for students during the school term and certain employees of school boards, such as bus drivers or noon-hour supervisors.
 For these workers, the minimum is one hour of pay for reporting to a shift.
 (Source)

 Overtime Pay for Extra Hours